 - A total food cost of £15 per person is allowed using market values at the time of entry.
 All other items needed, including garnishes, should be calculated within the £90 available.

-- Each team should produce six copies of their written menu (one for the judging table, to be scored, one for the viewing table and four for the customer table).
-Marks will be awarded this year by the judges for any educational and informative content relating to the description of dishes, student chefs, allergen awareness and presentation of the menus.
-Costing lists are to highlight weights and costs of species and this is to be provided when submitting the entry.
+- Each team should produce SIX copies of their written menu (one for the judging table to be scored out of 10; one for the gallery viewing table; and four for the customer table).
+Marks will be awarded this year by the judges for any educational and informative content relating to the description of dishes, competing student chefs, allergen awareness, and design and presentation of the menus.
+Costing lists are to highlight weights and costs of the species and this is to be provided when submitting the entry.

-- Any fish bones that are required are to be used from the waste of the species used (this can be highlighted as of no cost within your menu costing’s).
+- Any fish bones that are required, are to be used from the waste of the species (this can be highlighted as of no cost within your menu costings).

 - The seafood stated for each course is the species to use for the nominated course and cannot be used for any other course (excluding the fish bones or shells).